Skip to main content

 • Imaging studies like X-rays, ultrasounds, CT scans, or MRIs

-• Nerve conduction studies (measures how well electrical signals are moving through your nerve cells)
+• Nerve conduction studies, which measure how well electrical signals are moving through your nerve cells

-• Electromyography (EMG) (looks at the connection between nerve cells and muscles)
+• Electromyography (EMG), which looks at the connection between nerve cells and muscles)

-• Pain inventories and questionnaires (help get a baseline understanding of your pain, as well as how it’s doing over time and with different treatments)
+• Pain inventories and questionnaires that help get a baseline understanding of your pain, as well as how it’s doing over time and with different treatments

 How is chronic pain treated?

 Because chronic pain is different from acute pain, it requires a many-sided approach.
-It’s important to work with your healthcare provider to find treatments that are effective and safe.
+It’s important to work with a healthcare professional to find treatments that are effective and safe.
 The best treatment for you will depend on the:

 • Type of pain